xolvio/whirlwind-old/README.md

 #### Node Count
 First you define the total number of nodes and the current node id.
-You typically have these set as environment variables by CI servers, so you just have to let Whirlwins know what these are like this:
+You typically have these set as environment variables by CI servers, so you just have to let Whirlwind know what these are like this:
 ```json
 {
   "totalNodes": "$CIRCLE_NODE_TOTAL",